30 Secret Wonders to Discover in Regional Australia

 Speed through the Snowy Mountains, NSW

-23/32Explore Thredbo’s back country with pro snowkiter Jennie “Adrena-Jen” Milton.
+22/31Explore Thredbo’s back country with pro snowkiter Jennie “Adrena-Jen” Milton from July to October.
 On skis, a snowboard or splitboard, you strap yourself to a giant kite and let the wind do its thing.
-Most people are up and riding by day’s end but you’ll need to be competent on skis or a board ( runs July to October).
+Most people are up and riding by day’s end but you’ll need to already be competent on skis or a board.

 Time-travel at Mount Buffalo National Park, Vic

-24/32Female train-trippers from Melbourne were visiting Ladies Bath Falls on the way up to Mount Buffalo back in the early 1900s – long before we found out about them.
-You can reach these clear alpine pools and waterfall via a 400-metre trail off Mount Buffalo Road, a 20-minute drive from Bright.
-Tip: save this dip for the warmer months.
+23/31Female train-trippers from Melbourne were visiting Ladies Bath Falls on the way up to Mount Buffalo in the early 1900s.
+You can reach this clear alpine pool and waterfall via a 400-metre trail off Mount Buffalo Road, a 15-minute drive from Bright.
+Tip: Save this dip for the warmer months.

 Slip into the slow lane in the Derwent Valley, Tas

-25/32Truffle Lodge does glamping the way you’d expect of a truffière (think draped ceiling, handcrafted timber tub and riverfront deck).
-Dedicated to “slow hospitality”, the owners of this Derwent Valley property encourage jigsaw puzzles, platypus-spotting and drinking by the fire.
+24/31Truffle Lodge does glamping the way you dream about (think draped ceilings, a handcrafted timber tub and riverfront deck).
+Dedicated to “slow hospitality”, the owners of this property, just 45 minutes north-west of Hobart, encourage jigsaw puzzles, platypus-spotting and sundowners by the fire.

 Image credit: Mark Gillow CC BY 2.0